Another-Joy/Lead-Leadger/Unnamed Wargame/RuleBook/Armor & Ammo.md

 Protection X means you have -X AP if rolling up, or +X AP if rolling down.
 This means a Higher X makes a roll harder
 ## Armor Types
 - Sloped: -2 AP, unless using Capped Rounds.
 Ignore this bonus if rolling down
-- Spaced: -2 AP agains HE Rounds.
+- Reactive: -2AP vs HE Rounds.
 Ignore this bonus if rolling down
-- Reactive: -2AP vs DS Rounds.
+- Composite: -2 AP vs kinetic Rounds.
 Ignore this bonus if rolling down